By Ronak Gothi

 Spot Instances are dead cheap, you get a dollar worth of machine for pennies.
 Using Spot Instance can save up to 70% of AWS bills.
 Does your ETL task takes 8 hours to process in a 4 Gig machine, you can speed things up by running your tasks on a more powerful c2.instance at 1/4th of the cost.

 Do you have several marketing URLs, landing pages, brand campaigns?
 AWS (Cloudfront + S3) enables you to create and publish static pages at close to $0 cost.

 Compute-optimized instances are high on performance.
 For one of my clients, I was able to replace 10

 c5.large and achieve the same performance.
 That's about 40% cost savings. one could look at the other instance types to make sure they are well suited for the use-case given.

 Reserving an instance for 3 years could give you a 50-60% discount upfront.
 In case you are wondering what happens when you grow big in size, you can always add more instance to your fleet via an ELB/ALB.

-Migration from AWS to providers like Linode can give you about 40-50% cost savings.
-It’s always important to evaluate other options.
-For example a 4Gig box will cost $20 at Linode whereas $30 + Taxes in AWS.
+Migration from AWS to providers like Linode, Google Cloud can give you about 40-50% cost savings.
+It's always important to check other options.
+For example, a 4GB instance will cost $20 at Linode whereas $30 + Taxes in AWS.

 If you've come this far Schedule a free 30 mins consultation